mhmdlubab/4DigitPinLock/README.md

 ---

 ## No action feature
-- if no acion in setting passkey mode, after 2 minutes the system will go to sleep
+- if no action in setting passkey mode, after 2 minutes the system will go to sleep
 - if no action in entering passkey mode, after 3 minutes the system will go to sleep
 - to wake up the system click the power button